nambar12/anagrams/README.md

     1
 ## Checking the program
-The checker.py script tests the programs with several sets of input data and prints out the result
+The checker.py script tests the programs with several sets of input data and prints out the result.
+A smaple solver is provided in this repository.
+Run it with: ```checker.py sample_solver```